 FEDERAL NATIONAL MORTGAGE ASSOCIATION (FNMA): FNMA, like GNMA was chartered under the Federal National Mortgage Association Act in 1938.
 FNMA is a federal corporation working under the auspices of the Department of Housing & Urban Development, H.U.D.
 It is the largest single provider of residential mortgage funds in the United States.
-Fannie Mae, as the corporation is called. private stockholder-owned is а The corporation's purchases corporation. include a variety of adjustable mortgages and in addition to fixed\rate second loans mortgages.
+Fannie Mae, as the corporation is called, is a private stockholder-owned corporation.
+The corporation's purchases include a variety of adjustable mortgages and second loans in addition to fixed\rate mortgages.
 FNMA's securities are also highly liquid and are widely accepted.
-FNMA assumes and quarantees that all security holders will receive timely payment of principal and interest.
+FNMA assumes and guarantees that all security holders will receive timely payment of principal and interest.

-FEE: (1) Commitment fee: a payment to investors or prospective investors, which may or may not be refundable, for the purpose of obtaining a commitment to purchase securities; (2) Standby fee: a non-refundable amount determined at the outset of the mortgage and remains constant throughout the life of the mortgage.
+FEE: (1) Commitment fee: a payment to investors or prospective investors, which may or may not be refundable, for the purpose of obtaining a commitment to purchase securities; (2) Standby fee: a non-refundable amount

-FIXED-RATE MORTGAGE: A mortgage which features level monthly payments that is
+FIXED-RATE MORTGAGE: A mortgage which features level monthly payments that is determined at the outset of the mortgage and remains constant throughout the life of the mortgage.